ItzLoonie/TownOfHostPlus/README.md

-# Town Of Host: The Other Roles
+# Town Of Host The Other Roles Edited

 ## Regarding this mod

-This mod is not affiliated with Among Us or Innersloth LLC, Town Of Host, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+This mod is not affiliated with Among Us or Innersloth LLC, Town Of Host, Town Of Host: The Other Roles, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.

 DISCORD SERVER: https://discord.gg/ha6XBCCHAN --- Recommended after Innersloth introduced randomized lobby names